Mistral-valaise/sretodo/memory-bank/progress.md

    - Use the Angular frontend image directly without overriding content
    - Deploy using the "deploy-only" option in GitHub Actions workflow

+2. Nginx Gateway API paths need proper configuration for trailing slashes
+   - Solution: Updated Nginx configuration to properly handle both paths with and without trailing slashes
+   - Fixed specific issues with the `/api/todos/` endpoint

 ### Next steps for OpenShift deployment:

 1. Fix the frontend issue by deploying without the static ConfigMap
 2. Fine-tune resource limits and requests for better performance
 3. Create/adjust Grafana dashboards for monitoring in OpenShift
 4. Implement network policies for better security (optional)
 5. Create dedicated ServiceAccounts with appropriate permissions (optional)